19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Encounters/Converting Monsters.md

 Converting monsters from Shadowdark is relatively simple, they can more or less be used as is.

 - [Attack](../../Game%20Procedures/Combat/Attack.md) and Damage = Same
-	- By default, monsters cannot [Melee Bash](../../Game%20Procedures/Combat/Melee%20Attack.md#Melee%20Bash).
+	- By default, monsters cannot [Reckless Attack](../../Game%20Procedures/Combat/Melee%20Attack.md#Reckless%20Attack).
 Deadly monsters may.
 - [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) = Same (or +1 for level 10+)
 - [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) = Same (or round up to the nearest 5 HP)
 - [DCs](../../Game%20Procedures/Core%20Procedures/DC.md) = Same (or +1 for level 10+)